ail-workshop/ail-workshop.github.io/README.md

-# salt30
+# Agency and Intentions in Language (AIL)
-Website for SALT30 at Cornell
+Website for AIL1 (based on SALT29-30 simple html pages)